 2-Day Athens Itinerary

-If you are only in Athens for a few days and wish to explore its top monuments, museums and neighborhoods, check out our 2-day Athens itinerary.
+If you are only in Athens for a few days and wish to explore its top monuments, museums and neighbourhoods, check out our 2-day Athens itinerary.

 Since Greece is packed with picturesque places to discover, you will probably only want to spend a few days in its capital.
 This is why we have created this 48-hour itinerary of Athens.